 Azure Data Factory has grown in both popularity and utility in the past several years.
 It has evolved beyond its significant limitations in its initial version, and is quickly rising as a strong enterprise-capable ETL tool.

 In my last post on this topic, I shared my comparison between SQL Server Integration Services and ADF.
-In this post, I’ll walk through the principal moving parts of creating your first Azure data factory.
+In this post, I’ll walk through the essential tasks of creating your first Azure data factory.

 Creating Your First Azure Data Factory